A History of Growth and Change

 We established our headquarters in Montreal, Quebec, in 1914, incorporated as a Canadian company 15 years later, and sold shares to the public.
 We grew into one of Canada’s largest companies, with business interests ranging from chemicals to fine paper, consumer products to packaging.

 We became known as Domtar Ltd. in 1965.
 Sales passed $1 billion (CDN) in 1977, and we changed our name to Domtar Inc.

 Building on Pulp and Paper

 Domtar focused on pulp and paper in the 1990s, and continued to grow through acquisitions.
 We combined operations with Weyerhaeuser’s fine paper business to form Domtar Corporation in 2007, the largest integrated manufacturer and marketer of uncoated paper in North America and the second-largest in the world.

 Our Personal Care division was built through further acquisitions and investments between 2011 and 2014, broadening our business to make, sell and distribute absorbent hygiene products.

-Today, 170 years since our beginning, Domtar employs approximately 9,200 people, all of whom are dedicated to adapting and innovating to meet customers’ needs for paper, pulp and personal care products.
+Today, more than 170 years since our beginning, Domtar employs approximately 6,600 people, all of whom are dedicated to adapting and innovating to meet customers’ needs for paper, pulp and packaging products.